tom-seddon/ADJI/README.md

 program).

 The `*JSETUP` settings will persist across a SHIFT+BREAK or BREAK if you do it straight away after `*JSETUP`.
-After running a game, they might not survive a subsequent BREAK, even if the joystick was working fine in game - the state has to be stored
+Note that after running a game, they might not survive a subsequent BREAK, even if the joystick was working fine in game.

+`*HELP ADJI` will print `(active)` or `(inactive)` to indicate the ADJI joystick status.

 ## `*JOFF` - switch digital joystick support off